 Selling to the Government

-U.S. companies bidding on government tenders may also qualify for U.S. Government advocacy.
-A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center, coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
-The Advocacy Center works closely with our the U.S. Commercial Service network worldwide and interagency partners to ensure exporters of U.S. products and services have the best possible chance of winning government contracts.
+U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
+A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
+The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
 Consult Advocacy for Foreign Government Contracts for additional information.

 Financing of Projects

 With a low debt to GDP ratio, Bangladesh has good access to credit from international lenders.
 Major projects are often financed with concessional loans, although as its economy has expanded the country is increasingly using financing from multilateral development banks or the country’s financial sector.
 The Bangladesh bond market is under-developed and is not a major source of funding.
 Due to concerns over labor rights and worker safety, Congress has prohibited the U.S. Development Finance Corporation from investing in Bangladesh until conditions improve.